chew-z/itunes.vim/README.md

 1) Enter ```Tunes``` command in VIM to search for playlist(s).

-Without any parameters Tunes searches your entire Library or however it is called in your locale but only retrieves tracks that are downloaded to your computer (file tracks as Apple calls them).
+Without any parameters Tunes searches your entire Library (or however it is called in your locale) but only retrieves tracks that are downloaded to your computer (file tracks as Apple calls them).

-If you add a phrase after ```Tunes``` this plugin searches for playlists that contain that phrase (it doesn't need to be entire playlist title)
+If you add a phrase after ```Tunes``` this plugin searches for playlists that contain that phrase (it doesn't need to be whole playlist title)

-If you preced search phrase with Online plugin will search also for subscribed tracks (in Apple parlance) - tracks that are in your playlists but haven't been downloaded to your Mac.
+If you preced search phrase with word ```Online``` plugin will search also for subscribed tracks (in Apple parlance) - tracks that are in your playlists but haven't been downloaded to your Mac.

-Mind however that in my modest music collection there is currently 700 odd local tracks and 15500 altogether.
+Mind however that in my modest music collection there is currently 700 odd local tracks and 15 500 tracks altogether.
 Grabbing on-line tracks is heavy and this is blocking plugin. [^1] [^2]

 If you still insists on getting on-line tracks every time just add to your .vimrc.